anlausch/XWEAT/README.md

 ```
 For more information on our approach, experiments, and results we refer to our paper:

 Lauscher A. and Glavas G. (2019).
 Are We Consistently Biased?
-Multidimensional Analysis of Biases in DistributionalWord Vectors.
+Multidimensional Analysis of Biases in Distributional Word Vectors.
 To appear at *SEM 2019.